Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 • Weak address materials: this gets exposed during bank-account opening, tax matters, or spot checks.

-• No clear tax owner: no one truly owns the responsibility until penalties force the issue.
+• No clear tax responsible person: no one truly owns the responsibility until penalties force the issue.

 Practical Advice for Cross-Border Store Operators